 Caitlyn and I first visited Costa Blanco in January 2017, but I didn’t get to blog about it at the time, so a re-visit seemed in order.
-Designed by Gabrian Lascelles (Gothicgaylord), the region is described as “situated in the southernmost province of Sweden, and is connected by weather and theme with Bretagne in France.” … Continue reading Costa Blanco in Second Life | Inara Pey: Living in a Modem World

 Just as in the physical world, there are certain places in Second Life we’re drawn back to again and again.
 This might be because the place has special significance, or because it is held by friends or offers a opportunities or photography or simple enjoyment, or because it is like the seasons – constantly changing and renewing.

 Rustic Retreat is a full region designed by Pred Fromund (Predator Ryba) and Bluey Porthos Fromund (Blue Whitefalcon).
 Described as ” an ideal place for photographers – or those that like to explore or just chill out”, it is a place of many facets: fantasy, whimsy, beauty, mystery – and a little darkness as well.
-The fantasy … Continue reading A Rustic Retreat in Second Life | Inara Pey: Living in a Modem World

 We received word that Sera Bellic had given her Homeland region of Oyster Bay a further make-over some 24 hours before it appeared in the Destination Guide Highlights for Friday, April 28th – and I was immediately intrigued by the theme title: Asian Fusion.
 Regular readers of this blog will know that anything having any kind of Eastern or oriental flavour is bound to get my attention.
 So, off we hopped to take a look.